codbex/codbex-electra/README.md

 #### Outbound synchronization - data replication from Electra to OpenCart
 All actions over Electra entities are replicated to the OpenCart DB.
 This is done by outbound synchronizers implemented as `*.camel` files which are located [here](codbex-electra-opencart/synch/outbound/).<br>

-In the following table you can find more details about the actions which have effect in the OpenCart DB as well.

 In the following table you can find more details about the tables mapping.

 | Electra Table | OpenCart Table | Synch frequency | cron |